 If the Oral CDx test is positive or atypical, Dr Reynolds will then confirm it with a standard scalpel biopsy.

 If the Oral CDx test turns out to be negative, but the lesion persists, it should receive a follow-up evaluation and re-brush biopsy yearly.

 If Dr. Reynolds notices something that looks very suspicious and dangerous, a scalpel biopsy will be recommended.
 This requires at least local anesthesia.

 What if my dentist did a brush biopsy and it was positive or atypical?

 If you are being sent to Dr. Reynolds or Dr. Auble because a brush biopsy done by your dentist was positive for malignancy or “atypia”, then we will perform a scalpel biopsy.
 A scalpel biopsy is the only way to fully evaluate the lesion.
 (See: Scalpel Biopsy)

-Remember that it is important to have regular check-ups by your dentist.
+Remember that it is important to have regular check-ups with your dentist.
 It’s also important to continue to follow previously negative or normal findings on biopsied lesions.
 Yearly brush biopsy of persistent white lesions is advisable to ensure there is no malignant transformation (change into cancer).

 Reynolds Oral and Facial Surgery is one of the best oral and facial surgery teams around.
 With more than 20 years of experience and extensive training, we know what it takes to make sure your procedure runs smoothly.
 Dr. Reynolds and Dr. Gresehover have a keen eye for detail and strive to make sure to answer any questions you may have.
 Our team understands that medical procedures can be very nerve-racking experiences which is why we make sure you are comfortable and have the best experience possible.
 We also invest heavily in the most advanced surgical technology available ensuring you get the best results possible.